 Ingredients for Neiman Marcus Cookies

-I used the following ingredients for the Neiman Marcus Cookies: Unsalted butter, granulated sugar, light brown sugar, eggs, vanilla extract, toasted old-fashioned oats, flour, baking soda, baking powder, salt, toasted pecans, semi-sweet chocolate chips and milk chocolate chips.
+I used the following ingredients for the Neiman Marcus Cookies: Unsalted butter, granulated sugar, light brown sugar, eggs, vanilla extract, toasted old-fashioned oats, flour, baking soda, baking powder, salt, toasted pecans, semi-sweet chocolate chips, and milk chocolate chips.

-Baking the Neiman Marcus Cookies
+Steps to Make the Neiman Marcus Cookies

 I hope you enjoy these cookies as much as we do!
-If you like cookies made with oatmeal, you should check out some of my other oatmeal based cookies:
+If you like cookies made with oatmeal, you should check out some of my other oatmeal-based cookies:

 Recipe